Volunteers with Toy Donation

 How long will registration take?

 We can't control how many people show up on a given registration day, and neither can you!
-To minimize your wait time, we recommend not coming on the first day, and ensuring that you bring all of the correct documentation.
-No matter when you come, chances are, there will still be a long line-up.
+To minimize your wait time, we recommend not coming on Saturdays, and ensuring that you bring all of the correct documentation.
+No matter when you come, chances are, there will still be a lineup.
 Remember: everyone in line is there to receive help, just like you.
 Being patient and respectful with staff, volunteers, and fellow clients is the best way to help the program run smoothly and efficiently.

 If you have questions about your eligibility for the Christmas Fund, or this year's registration process, please call 604-279-7035 or email christmasadmin@rcrg.org.
 We'll do our best to respond within five business days.